Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Conclusion

 \section{Conclusion}

-In this paper, we revisited the walking-in-place interaction scheme in virtual environments.
+In this paper, we revisited the walking-in-place interaction scheme in VEs.
 We investigated novel methods for its three main components, namely control, input, and output.
 Regarding the control factor, we proposed a novel WIP technique called SHeF-WIP, which utilizes the step height and frequency for virtual speed determination.
 Furthermore, regarding the input factor, we investigated a vertical elastic input on the feet during WIP.
 Finally, regarding the output factor, we introduced a pseudo-haptic approach to WIP to simulate walking over virtual slopes.

 Interestingly, these contributions affected each other.
-To discuss the relationship between step height control and elastic input, a higher step height causes the faster virtual speed and the stronger-downward or weaker-upward elastic force.
-The synergy between elastic input and pseudo-haptic feedback has already been confirmed in some previous studies \cite{Paljic:2004, Achibet:2014, Achibet:2015}.
+To discuss the relationship between step height control and elastic input, a higher step height causes a faster virtual speed and a stronger-downward or weaker-upward elastic force.
+The synergy between elastic input and pseudo-haptic feedback has already been confirmed in some previous studies \cite{Paljic:2004, paljic2004evaluation, Achibet:2014, Achibet:2015}.
 Moreover, to discuss the relationship between pseudo-haptic feedback and step height and frequency control, SHeF-WIP could reflect the behavioral changes induced by pseudo-haptic feedback on the output speed better than step frequency control only, and this could further improve the realism of VR.

 We conducted three experiments to evaluate the effects of novel interaction schemes on WIP performance and UX.
 The results of Experiment 1 suggest that regarding SHeF-WIP control, the participants appropriately changed their WIP strategy using the step height and frequency depending on the virtual walking speed.
 Furthermore, SHeF-WIP enabled the participants to reach speed increases of up to +80\% compared with GUD-WIP while achieving greater stability and ease.
 The results of Experiment 2 suggest that an upward-strong elastic input can effectively improve the stability of the SHeF-WIP control compared to the SHeF-WIP without elastic input.
 However, a strong elastic force may decrease the realism of walking and the usability of the system.
 The results of Experiment 3 indicate that pseudo-haptic feedback works efficiently in the presence of WIP.
 The appropriate speed gain was below 1.0 for uphill and above 1.0 for downhill.
-Moreover, it was found that both the elastic force and pseudo-haptic feedback could combine and be well perceived in terms of walking effort caused by the VE.